MinecraftHopper/MinecraftHopper/_help/guides/getting-minecraft-crash-report/index.md

 #### Step 5

-Click **Paste!**.
+Click **Submit Anonymously**.
 On the next page, copy the URL from the address bar and give it to whoever requested the log.
 Wait for further instructions.
 ![Ubuntu Pastebin site with pasted data and URL](/static/images/help/guides/getting-minecraft-crash-report/pastegg-crash-report-url.png)

 ## Troubleshooting